gotranseo/manual/workflow.md

 Here's the bottom line - although we'd love to pretend that sprints work perfectly and solve all of the problems in development cycles, stuff happens.
 So if something that was originally in the sprint just can't be done, work with the head of your team to move it into the next sprint as early as possible.

 ## Standups
-Standups happen every day in our Slack channel.
-Doing standups asynchronously not only helps with us working remotely, it also allows the standup to be an activity that provides value, rather than a requirement.
-Take 5 minutes each day to really reflect on what you did the day prior, and what lessons you are going to take into today.
+Standups happen every day via Slack.
+You should send a message to the head of your team on your own time in the morning reflecting on what you did the day prior, and what lessons you are going to take into today.
 We'll all be better for it.

 ## Retros
 Retrospectives, or "retros" for short, happen at the end of the day on Fridays at the end of a 2 week sprint.
 This is an opportunity for all of Transeo development to get together and share what went well, what went wrong, and what we can do to improve going forward.
 This helps focus us for the future while also acknowledging the lessons we learned from the previous sprint, with the goal being to make development more efficient and productive going forward.